Bank Holiday delivery & collection

 The good news is that if you’re young and healthy, your risk of blood clots is really low.
 It’s also worth bearing in mind that blood clots can be successfully treated if they’re caught in time.
 Doctors can also prescribe blood thinning medication if they think you might be at risk.

-The combined pill and blood clots
+Contraceptive pill blood clots

 When we talk about the pill and blood clots, we’re referring to the combined contraceptive pill.
 This is the the only type that’s associated with a risk of blood clots.